subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 the physical properties of the hardware substrate on which these systems are built then it can potentially lead to huge savings in energy consumption.
 There are a number of efforts underway in this direction and we will describe a a few of them towards the end of this article.
 These systems are still in the research phase and they have a long way to go until they can approach the performance of digitally implemented EBM systems.

 The holy grail of modern generative systems are LLMs, and the question arises whether EBMs can be used to implement LLMs.
 The current generation of LLMs are based on auto-regressive sampling using transformers, and generate one word at a time.
 It turns out that that EBMs can also be used to generate language in a more holistic manner and there also has been progress in building reasoning models using EBMs.
-These topic are covered in Part 4, we will focus on image generation in this article.
+This topic is covered in Part 4, we will focus on image generation in this article.

-There is another branch in modern EBM work called [Thermodynamic Computing](https://arxiv.org/abs/1911.01968)  which derives its inspiration from the original Hopfield network as opposed to the Boltzmann machine.
+There is another branch in modern EBM theory called [Thermodynamic Computing](https://arxiv.org/abs/1911.01968)  which derives its inspiration from the original Hopfield network as opposed to the Boltzmann machine.
 Recall that the Hopfield network generated specific state configurations in equilibrium, as opposed to sampling from the distribution of the equilibrium configurations.
 This implies that it can potentially be used as a computational tool.
 This was actually pointed out by Hopfield himself, who showed how combinatorial optimization problems such as the Travelling Salesman Problem can be mapped on to and solved using the Hopfield network.
 This work has been updated by research groups at [Purdue University and UCSB](https://arxiv.org/abs/2510.23972), who have shown how Hopfield networks can be scaled to much larger sizes, using both theoretical advances such as more efficient sampling techniques, as well new hardware devices that can implemenent this sampling more efficiently.
 This work is also in its research phase at the present time, and its main driver has been to serve as an alternative to quantum computers for implementing probabilistic algorithms.

 ## EBMs with ANN Based Energy Functions